 If you still let your customers pay cash, it is important to realise that there are hidden costs involved.
 Just consider the time you spend every day on checking your till and going to the bank for deposit.
 Besides, the costs of POS equipment and theft insurance are two other factors that make cash payments particularly expensive.

 According to Betaalvereniging Nederland, every cash payment will cost you an average of €0.29.
-By comparison, Chip-and-PIN (in Dutch) payments cost an average of €0.17, while contactless payments cost only €0.15, including the cost of equipment, the network connection, and receipts.
+By comparison, (in Dutch) payments cost an average of €0.17, while contactless payments cost only €0.15, including the cost of equipment, the network connection, and receipts.
 Besides, contactless payments are twice as fast as Chip-and-PIN .
 Customers can simply use their card, phone, or other wearable to pay.
 You can even accept contactless payment via Apple Pay for no extra cost.